qxresearch/qxresearch.github.io/_pages/home.md

 <br>

-Find the archive of research projects and papers developed by our team and our students : [here]()
+<p style="text-align: center;">Find the archive of research projects and papers developed by our team and our students : [here](https://github.com/qxresearch/qxresearch-event-1)</p>

 <br>
 <br>